 According to Business Queensland:

 “Branding is a way of identifying your business.
 It is how your customers recognize and experience your business.
-A strong brand is more than just a logo; it’s reflected in everything from your customer service style, staff uniforms, business cards and premises to your marketing materials and advertising.”
+A strong brand is more than just a logo; it’s reflected in everything from your customer service style, staff uniforms, business cards, and premises to your marketing materials and advertising.”

-As an artist, you are not only branding your art business (policies, quality of your art, pricing, customer service, etc) but you are also branding yourself as an artist.
+As an artist, you are branding your art business (policies, quality of your art, pricing, customer service, etc.), but you are also branding yourself as an artist.

-How to Personalize Your Brand
+How To Personalize Your Artist Brand

 One of your goals is to personalize your brand.
 You want to separate yourself from all of the other artists online.